LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowCX/introduction.md

 #### Query length Limit

+{: .attn-alert}
-<div class="attn-alert">The Dialogflow CX service has a <a href="https://dialogflow.com/docs/reference/agent/query" target="_blank">limitation</a> on the length of the ‘query’ property.
+The Dialogflow CX service has a [limitation](https://dialogflow.com/docs/reference/agent/query) on the length of the ‘query’ property.
 Any query longer than 255 characters will invoke a custom event in Dialogflow.
-To handle this gracefully, we recommend building a simple intent that handles a ‘DIALOGFLOW_CHAR_LIMIT’ <em>event</em>.</div>
+To handle this gracefully, we recommend building a simple intent that handles a ‘DIALOGFLOW\_CHAR\_LIMIT’ _event_.

 1. Create an intent with an event using the string: DIALOGFLOW_CHAR_LIMIT